Please note that the number of feedback slots is limited!

 Here is an excerpt from lesson 4 in section 2, talking about tone finals beginning with a:

 This pronunciation course is meant both for students who have no experience learning Chinese and more experienced learners who struggle with pronunciation.
-If your Mandarin is already so good that you can fool natives into thinking that you’re a native speaker for a short time, this course is not for you.
+If your Mandarin is already so good that you can fool natives into thinking you’re a native speaker for a short time, this course is not for you.

 The course contains many types of content:

 Hi!
 My name is Olle Linge.
 I started learning Chinese when I was 23.
-Since then, I have studied in many settings: serious immersion programs abroad, high-intensity programs at home, online courses, as well as on the side while working or studying other things.
+Since then, I have studied in many settings: serious immersion programs abroad, high-intensity programs at home, online courses, and on the side while working or studying other things.

 I’ve also studied in a graduate program for teaching Chinese as a second language, taught entirely in Chinese mostly for native speakers, and have taught Chinese for many years, including courses in professional development for teachers.

 Pronunciation is my favourite part of learning Chinese, but that doesn’t mean that I learnt the tones with ease.
-Instead, I struggled in the beginning, misunderstanding how the third tone works, which took me dozens of hours of sweat and tears to fix later.
-In order to help others, I have since then studied and researched Chinese pronunciation pedagogy, including post-graduate courses in Chinese Acoustic Phonetics (漢語實驗語音學) and Chinese Phonetic Instruction (話語語音教學研究).
+Instead, I struggled initially, misunderstanding how the third tone works, which took me dozens of hours of sweat and tears to fix later.
+To be able to help others better, I have since then studied and researched Chinese pronunciation pedagogy, including post-graduate courses in Chinese Acoustic Phonetics (漢語實驗語音學) and Chinese Phonetic Instruction (話語語音教學研究).

 What do I get when I enrol in the course?

 You will get full access to all course content.
 You can then watch the video episodes and work through the content at your own pace.